abflower/IOT_SYSTEM/README.md

 This has three main objectives:
 - configurability
 - privacy
-- resilience of systems if Internet connectivity is patchy/unavailable.
+- resilience of systems if network connectivity is patchy/unavailable.